-Despite the threat of from hackers, basic passwords such as 123456 and even ‘password’ itself are still being used by some users.
+Despite the threat from hackers, basic passwords such as 123456 and even ‘password’ itself are still being used by some users.

-It's always a good idea to include numbers, symbols and upper-case letters, as these make a password much harder to crack.
+Include numbers, symbols and upper-case letters, as these make a password much harder to crack.

 What other strategies are there for creating passwords?

-It works by matching the numbers rolled to the Diceware Word List to generate a word – creating a password that is truly random.
+There’s also a technique called Diceware, which works by matching the numbers rolled to the Diceware word list to generate a word – creating a password that is truly random.

 Once I create a password I can just keep using it forever, right?